2401 East North Avenue

 The New Life Food Pantry, Inc. is an independent 501 (c)(3) non- profit organization.
 We are governed by a Board of Directors whose backgrounds include the creation and management of large community organizations, national and local programs, finance and financial management.

-- Reverend Milton Williams, Chairman
+- Reverend Milton Williams, Chairman and Board President

 - Imogene Moore